Menditect/documentation/docs/reference-guide.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Reference guide
+# 📖 MTA Reference Guide

 Here you can find the definitions for the most important terminology used in MTA.